 The Court held a Fairness Hearing at 8:30 a.m. on April 21, 2023, at the U.S. District Court for the Central District of California, First Street U.S. Courthouse, 350 W. 1st Street, Los Angeles, CA 90012.
 At this hearing, the Court considered whether the Settlement is fair, reasonable, and adequate.
 The Court considered objections and listened to people who asked to speak at the hearing.
 The Court also decided how much to pay Class Counsel and to approve the Class Representatives’ service awards.
 The Court issued its Final Approval Order on May 5, 2023, and its Final Judgment on May 10, 2023.
-A notice of appeal was filed on July 13, 2023.
-The Effective Date will not occur, nor will Settlement benefits be available, until the filed appeal is resolved.
-Appeals can take many months to be resolved, so please be patient.
+A notice of appeal was filed on July 13, 2023, and the appeal was resolved on February 12, 2024, making the Effective Date of the Settlement February 13, 2024.

-Updates about the status of the case, including information about the Effective Date, will be made available on this website.Back To Top
+Updates about the status of the case will be made available on this website.Back To Top

 Do I have to come to the Fairness Hearing?

 No. The Fairness Hearing was held on April 21, 2023.
 Class Counsel answered any questions Judge Blumenfeld had.
 It was not necessary for Settlement Class Members to attend.Back To Top